bo1929/website-sm/datasets.md

 One Thousand Plant Transcriptomes Initiative Green (a co-first author) “One Thousand Plant Transcriptomes and the Phylogenomics of Green Plants.”
 Nature, 2019. [doi:10.1038/s41586-019-1693-2](https://www.nature.com/articles/s41586-019-1693-2).

 * This paper has many datasets, but the most relevant part to my work is on <https://github.com/smirarab/1kp>
+* There is also [this](https://datadryad.org/dataset/doi:10.5061/dryad.rn8pk0pr1), which was never really used.

 #### More is needed!